Lee Jeong-hyeop

-Lee Jeong-hyeop (/ko/ or /ko/ /ko/; born 24 June 1991) is a South Korean footballer who plays as striker for Seongnam FC in the K League 1.
+Lee Jeong-hyeop (/ko/ or /ko/ /ko/; born 24 June 1991) is a South Korean footballer who plays as striker for PT Prachuap in the Thai League 1.

 Career

 Lee Jung-hyeop joined Busan IPark in 2013 and made his debut on March 10 in a match against Gyeongnam FC.
 On June 1, he scored his debut goal and a second goal in the same match, leading his team to a victory over Jeonbuk Hyundai Motors.
 During his debut season, he appeared in 27 league matches, scoring 2 goals and providing 2 assists.
 Afterward, he changed his name from Lee Jeong-gi to Lee Jung-hyeop and, at the suggestion of manager Yoon Sung-hyo, applied to join the military team Sangju Sangmu FC, enlisting in November 2013.

 After completing his military service with Sangju Sangmu FC in October 2015, Lee returned to his original club, Busan, but only appeared in three matches due to injury.
 He was unable to participate in the promotion playoffs and could only watch as Busan was relegated.

 At the end of the 2015 season, Lee expressed a strong desire to continue playing in the K League Classic, leading to a loan move to Ulsan Hyundai FC as part of a trade with Lee Young-jae.
 He scored his first goal for Ulsan on April 9, 2016, in a match against Gwangju FC and later scored a dramatic stoppage-time goal on September 21, 2016, in a match against Seongnam FC, securing a 2-1 comeback victory and confirming Ulsan's place in the top split.

 After the 2016 season, Lee returned to Busan following the expiration of his one-year loan with Ulsan.

 On March 4, he scored in the league opener against Seongnam FC and continued his scoring streak in all matches except the game against Bucheon FC 1995, for which he was unavailable due to national team duties.
 On April 15, he scored in his sixth consecutive league match during a game against Suwon FC, tying the record for most consecutive goals after a season opener set by Adriano while playing for Daejeon Citizen.
 A week later, on April 22, he broke Adriano's record by scoring the first goal in a match against Daejeon.

 On January 22, 2018, it was officially announced that Lee had joined Shonan Bellmare of the J1 League on a one-year loan.

 Lee returned to Busan ahead of the 2019 season and scored two goals in a 5-2 victory against Asan Mugunghwa FC on April 13.
 He contributed 13 goals in 31 matches during the 2019 season, helping his team earn promotion.
 Lee remained with Busan for the 2020 season and scored his first goal of the season on May 24 in a match against Ulsan Hyundai FC.

 Ahead of the 2021 season, Lee transferred to Gyeongnam FC.
 In the summer transfer window of the same year, he moved to Gangwon FC in K League 1 to strengthen their attacking options.